MonikaBarget/distant-reading/docs/pages_tasksheet_slavery.md

 For media studies students, working with slavery-related data from the past can, therefore, be a way to better understand ongoing legacies of colonial power and (problematic) media portrayals of different ethnic and social groups today.
 It is also important to remember that slave trade and slavery were sustained by many agents, including people from countries which we would consider small and of lesser influence today.
 One example is the Dutch involvement in the slave trade, which can be overlooked when the focus is on the English-speaking world.
 According to the Colonial Williamsburg Foundation's [Slavery and Remembrance](https://slaveryandremembrance.org/articles/article/?id=A0145) website, "the Dutch transported about half a million Africans across the Atlantic" between 1596 and 1829.
 Moreoever, they shipped "about a half million Africans to their settlements in Dutch Guiana, notably Suriname, where they worked primarily on sugar plantations."

-## Data sets related to slavery and its legacies
+## Data sets related to historical slavery

 The broader topic of slavery offers many opportunities for data analysis, either based on historical records or based on modern perceptions and debates.
 On the internet, you will find several projects dedicated to making records from the colonial period accessible.
 Here is a list of resources worth consulting: